 i) An assessment of the skill needs of the ITCE industry

-A better better understanding is needed of the skill needed in ITCE jobs now and in the future, so that education and training providers can make better decisions when planning relevant provision and individuals can make better choices about ITCE careers.
+A better understanding is needed of the skills needed in ITCE jobs now and in the future, so that education and training providers can make better decisions when planning relevant provision and individuals can make better choices about ITCE careers.
 Our aim is to produce a non-technical assessment of skill needs which places these needs in the context of the general labour market and education and training provision.
 It will highlight the demand and supply of various ITCE skills and the extent and reasons for skill gaps and shortages.

 ii) A National Skills Framework